graphite-project/graphite-web/docs/storage-backends.rst

 * A carbon daemon writing data to the database
 * Graphite-web reading and graphing data from the database

-It is possible to switch the storage layer to something different than Whisper to accommodate specific needs.
+It is possible to switch the storage layer to something different from Whisper to accommodate specific needs.
 The setup above would become:

 * An alternative database